heikkipesonen/imgurapp/readme.md

 * rapidly doing random things sometimes leads to random occurrences of random things
 * tested only on iphone 5
 * does not work correctly on desktops (iphone5 emulation on chrome should be ok, apart from occasional flickering in new chrome & osx el capitan..)
+* animation direction is not correct, when hardware back is used

 ##dev requirements
 `npm`, `gulp`, `bower`